benn0039/MAD9135/Multiview_List/README.md

 ## Notes

-Originally decided that I would use one data model and filter the model on the active view instead of a distinct model for each view but as I got deeper into the assignment I realized it may make more sense to use a single view and filter the array based on the active category.
+I decided that I would use one model and filter the model based on the active cateogry.